Arma Reforger Marine Milsim / Recruiting Station

 3/5 Darkhorse carries that inspiration through toughness, unit memory, aggressive small-unit leadership, and pride in the formation.

 The current campaign record centers on the deployment archive to Helmand Province, Afghanistan, from June 2025 to September 2025.
-This deployment drives the site’s chain of command, citations, unit awards, operational history, and character development.
+It gives new members a story to join, a standard to meet, and a record to build on.

 Deployment Window June 2025 – September 2025